Sparta: Sparta and the League of Corinth

+Hellenistic Sparta

 After the Diadochi Wars, Sparta continued to be one of the Peloponesian powers until its eventual loss of independence in 192 BC.
 In 272 BC Pyrrhus of Epirus failed to besiege Sparta.
-Cleomenes III tried to make Sparta the dominant power of the Peloponnese against the Achaean League with initial successes but he was finally defeated in 222 BC at the battle of Selassia from a Macedonian-Achaean alliance under Antigonus Doson.
+Cleomenes III allied with the Ptolemaic kingdom and tried to make Sparta the dominant power of the Peloponnese against the Achaean League with initial successes but he was finally defeated in 222 BC at the battle of Sellasia from a Macedonian-Achaean alliance under Antigonus Doson.
 During the First Macedonian War, Sparta was an ally of the Roman Republic.
 Spartan political independence was put to an end when it was eventually forced into the Achaean League by Philopoemen, after its defeat in the decisive Laconian War by a coalition of other Greek city-states and Rome, and the resultant overthrow of its final king Nabis, in 192 BC.
 Sparta played no active part in the Achaean War in 146 BC when the Achaean League was defeated by the Roman general Lucius Mummius.

+Roman Sparta

 Subsequently, Sparta became a free city under Roman rule, some of the institutions of Lycurgus were restored, and the city became a tourist attraction for the Roman elite who came to observe exotic Spartan customs.
 (Note: Especially the Diamastigosis at the Sanctuary of Artemis Orthia, Limnai outside Sparta.
 There an amphitheatre was built in the 3rd century AD to observe the ritual whipping of Spartan youths.
 Visiting Romans came to see Sparta as having degraded to a disgusting cult of fetish brutality.)

 In 214 AD, Roman emperor Caracalla, in his preparation for his campaign against Parthia, recruited a 500-man Spartan cohort (lokhos).
 Herodian described this unit as a phalanx, implying it fought like the old Spartans as hoplites, or even as a Macedonian phalanx.
 Despite this, a gravestone of a fallen legionary named Marcus Aurelius Alexys shows him lightly armed, with a pilos-like cap and a wooden club.
 The unit was presumably discharged in 217 after Caracalla was assassinated.

 An exchange of letters in the deutero-canonical First Book of Maccabees expresses a Jewish claim to kinship with the Spartans:

 Areus king of the Lacedemonians to Onias the high priest, greeting: It is found in writing, that the Lacedemonians and Jews are brethren, and that they are of the stock of Abraham: Now therefore, since this is come to our knowledge, ye shall do well to write unto us of your prosperity.
 We do write back again to you, that your cattle and goods are ours, and ours are yours.